Measures of net effects in signed social and ecological networks: Discussion

+Our applications illustrate a more complete perspective than traditional unsigned measures.
+In ecological simulations, the incoming net effect with respect to $\boldsymbol{\beta}^\dagger$ acts as a structural predictor of extinction risk: species with more negative incoming net effect go extinct more often, and the species with the minimum incoming value is frequently the first to vanish.
+In a signed social network, full net-effects measures (rather than their truncated versions) better align the ranking with observed outcomes in the Sampson monastery example, and simple social replicator dynamics mirrors those predictions.
+These results provide a powerful lens for ecosystem conservation and underscore the relevance of net effects for understanding phenomena such as influence propagation and power dynamics.

+Importantly, our results do not rest on the assumption of underlying Lotka-Volterra or replicator dynamics; the approach is pertinent to any differentiable model in which the interaction matrix encodes direct effects.
+When our analysis assumes a simple network (with zero diagonal), we make this explicit and use daggered matrices ($\dagger$) to separate inter- from intra-specific terms.
+Because units matter, the path-sum interpretation is physically meaningful only for non-dimensional matrices; our global/row/column rescalings provide interpretable routes to non-dimensionality.
+In an ecological context, note also that the indirect effects captured here are path-mediated via pairwise links; they should not be confused with trait-mediated interactions or interaction modifications that alter the direct links themselves.

-The inclusion of sign, weight, and direction in edges makes our framework broadly applicable to real-world networks where relationships are inherently heterogeneous.
+The inclusion of sign, weight, and direction in links makes our framework broadly applicable to real-world networks where relationships are inherently heterogeneous.
 However, challenges remain.
-For example, our ecological applications have so far been tested on random interactions.
-Given the growing evidence that the non-random structure of interactions plays a critical role in species maintenance \cite{neutel2002stability, garcia2023non, gellner2016consistent}, studying real-world ecological interaction networks has become increasingly urgent.
-For instance, the role of indirect interactions in shaping coexistence and community assembly is especially intriguing \cite{Moura2025, guimaraes2017indirect}, and addressing this question requires a detailed analysis of signed and weighted networks.
-Not only that, integrating this framework with empirical datasets from other fields, such as economics or epidemiology, could reveal further insights into network behavior.
-By bridging gaps in methodology, our work opens roads for more comprehensive analyses of network structure and dynamics across disciplines.
+First, empirical links may contain sign/weight errors, and then sensitivity analyses (perturbing entries and averaging, comparing to truncated versions) are warranted.
+Second, the choice among global vs.~column vs.~row rescaling is problem-dependent (whether attenuating by walk length vs.~normalizing by in- or out-strength) and can change values and rankings; reporting both the choice and its rationale is advised.
+Finally, our ecological applications were tested on random interactions.
+Given the growing evidence that non-random structures play a critical role in species maintenance~\cite{neutel2002, garcia2023, gellner2016}, studying real-world ecological interaction networks and controlled synthetic structures has become increasingly urgent.
+For instance, we expect that the role of indirect interactions in shaping coexistence and community assembly~\cite{calleja2025general, cosmo2023} will change once interaction weights are incorporated into the networks.